 Recipe from the Veg Patch, Mary Berry's Plum Tomato, Olive and Marjoram Tart

-As we head into April, it’s time to start thinking about starting off your tomato seeds indoors, so you’ll be ready to plant them out in May and June.
-With this in mind, we’ve asked our resident expert Matt Biggs for his expert tips on growing tasty toms, and paired this with Mary Berry’s delectable plum tomato, olive and marjoram tart recipe.
+With tomato seeds started off indoors in April, they'll be ready to plant out in May and June.
+With this in mind, we’ve asked our resident expert Matt Biggs for his expert tips on growing tasty toms, and paired this with Mary Berry’s delectable plum tomato, olive and marjoram tart recipe, as demonstrated at the BBC Good Food Show Summer.

 Tips from the Veg Patch: Matt Biggs's top tips for growing tomatoes